Short URL for this page:

 General Lee now directed his whole remaining fifty-five thousand Confederates to advance rapidly from the peninsula, where nothing more was to be apprehended from McClellan, and attack Pope before he could be reinforced.
 The latter, in his weak condition, judiciously fell back behind the Rappahannock to await the co-operation of the Army of the Potomac.
 But his active enemy, while threatening the Union forces about Rappahannock Station, was already preparing to make a wide and bold sweep, by Thoroughfare Gap, around the right of the Army of Virginia.

-So soon as Pope discovered the enemy's movement he decided to strike the flank of Lee's army in march, separate his two corps, and with the entire Union forces attack Jackson before Indicates a West Point graduate and gives his Class.Longstreet could get through Thoroughfare Gap to his support.
+So soon as Pope discovered the enemy's movement he decided to strike the flank of Lee's army in march, separate his two corps, and with the entire Union forces attack Jackson before Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Longstreet could get through Thoroughfare Gap to his support.
 This excellent plan was frustrated by the dilatory and blundering movements of subordinates, particularly Sigel.
 Pope, failing to carry out his design, fell back and concentrated his forces on the west side of Bull Run, where he fought the desperate battle of Manassas, in which McDowell took a very active and most important part.
 In this engagement Henry Hill, the scene of McDowell's last struggle in his defeat of July 21, 1861, was again the final position tenaciously held by his troops in the well-contested conflict of August 29‑30, 1862.

 "Here," says McDowell in his report, "the campaign ended.
 If it had been short it had been severe.
 Beginning with the retreat from Cedar Mountain, seldom has our army been asked to undergo more than our men performed.
 With scarcely a half day's intermission, the Third Corps [McDowell's] was either making forced marches, many times through the night and many times without food, etc., or was engaged in battle."
 Though worn out with fasting, marching, and fighting, McDowell's men were neither demoralized nor dis rganized, but preserved their discipline to the last.